pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/07-teams.md

 ### Who can add users to workspaces?

-Enterprise Administrators can add site Team Members or Supporting Organizations to sites owned by the workspace, with the Developer or organizational Team Member roles.
-Partner Organizations can assign users the role of an Administrator, Team Member, or Developer at the workspace level.
+Enterprise Administrators can add site Team Members or Supporting Organizations to sites owned by the workspace, with the Developer or workspace Team Member roles.
+Partner workspaces can assign users the role of an Administrator, Team Member, or Developer at the workspace level.

 ### How do I recover an account after a site owner leaves?